IkerOwO/aim-trainer/README.md

 # aim-trainer
-A small game created on Electron
+A small game created on Electron with HTML, CSS and JS

 # How to install it